 The Simple View Across Subjects

 What the teacher does: The teacher models how to decode a complex sentence from a poem, breaking it down into smaller parts.
-They then ask pupils to identify examples of figurative language and explain their meaning.
+They then ask learners to identify examples of figurative language and explain their meaning.

-Maths: A pupil reads a word problem: "A shopkeeper has 37 apples and sells 19.
+Maths: A learner reads a word problem: "A shopkeeper has 37 apples and sells 19.
 How many are left?"
 They must first decode every word.
 Then, they need the language comprehension to understand the vocabulary ('sells', 'left') and the syntax that signals a subtraction operation is required.

 Targeted Interventions: Matching Solutions to Reading Difficulties infographic for teachers